jarmo/candalf/README.md

 the migrations and migration attempts have been logged.

-To see all the applied migrations in the past then look into the server `~/.provisioner/migrations` directory - there are migrations with extension `.head` which include the latest applied migration script and then migrations with `.YYYYMMDDHHMMSS` extension, which are migrations applied in the past.
+To see all the applied migrations in the past then look into the server `~/.provisioner/migrations` directory - there are migrations with extension `.current` which include the latest applied migration script and then migrations with `.YYYYMMDDHHMMSS` extension, which are migrations applied in the past.
 Timestamp extension reflects the time when that migration was replaced by a new one and not a time when it was applied.